sekedus/whatsapp-msgstore-viewer/README.md

     ```
 > **Note:** Ubuntu users may run into some setup quirks.
 For guidance, see [#19](https://github.com/absadiki/whatsapp-msgstore-viewer/issues/19)

-# Usage
+## Usage
 To use the app, you will need:
 * The `msgstore.db` (`msgstore.db.cryptX` if it is encrypted) database: It is a database where Whatsapp is storing all your messages.
 * The `wa.db` database: It is a database where Whatsapp is storing contact names.
 It is optional, so if it is not provided you will just see phone numbers.
 * The `Whatsapp directory`: The directory of Whatsapp in the local storage of your phone.
 This will be used to view the media files (Optional as well).
 * The `key`: If your database is encrypted, you will need to provide the decryption key to decrypt it first.
+  If your database is encrypted with <ins>crypt15/e2e</ins> (64‑digit encryption key), you can use `encrypted_backup.key` or convert your <ins>64‑digit key</ins> into a `.txt` file.
   The decrypted database will be stored in the same directory of your encrypted database suffixed with `-decrypted.db`
   (See bellow for more information).

-# Notes
+## Notes
 * #### Where to find the databases
   Check the great tutorial "[Retrieving WhatsApp Databases](https://github.com/Dexter2389/whatsapp-backup-chat-viewer#retrieving-whatsapp-databases)" made by [@Dexter2389](https://github.com/Dexter2389).